This Sweet Potato Hash is a savoury breakfast option you can meal prep for busy weekdays – plus, it’s Whole 30 friendly!

 Ingredients and substitutions

-- Olive oil – or any other neutral cooking oil like avocado, grapeseed or canola oil.
+- Olive oil – or any other neutral cooking oil like avocado oil.

 - Sweet potatoes – white or yellow potatoes would also work.